Single-Shot Magnetization Reversal in Ferromagnetic Spin Valves Enabled via Heat Control

-In this Letter, we investigate magnetization reversal using both femtosecond light pulses and hot-electron pulses in [Co/Pt]$_{3}$/Co/Cu(10)/[Co/Pt]$_{2}$/Cu($t_{\mathrm{Cu}}$)/capping heterostructures.
+In this Letter, we investigate magnetization reversal using both a femtosecond light pulse and a hot-electron pulse in [Co/Pt]$_{3}$/Co/Cu(10)/[Co/Pt]$_{2}$/Cu($t_{\mathrm{Cu}}$)/capping heterostructures.
 The effects of light and hot electrons can be tuned by varying the Cu thickness ($t_{\mathrm{Cu}}$), the nature of the capping, and the side of the sample illuminated by the laser pulse.